By eight in the morning, on a Saturday, a tournament is humming along.

 It takes smarts to get to old age and no one, with any smarts, wants to spend winter in a cold place.

-This winter I’m in Arizona again but I don’t try shuffleboard because I’m old enough, yet.
+This winter I’m in Arizona again but I don’t try shuffleboard because I’m not old enough, yet.

 In the downtown historical district of Truth or Consequences, hot springs bubble to the surface.